martinholecekmax/DeepSearch/README.md

 - **Fast**: DeepSearch is built on top of the Annoy library, which is a fast, memory-efficient, and easy-to-use library for approximate nearest neighbor search.
 - **Easy to use**: DeepSearch is designed to be easy to use and integrate into your existing applications.
-- **High Accuracy**: DeepSearch uses a pre-trained model from Keras to extract features from images and then stores them in an Annoy index.
+- **High Accuracy**: DeepSearch uses a pre-trained model from Keras to extract features from images and then store them in an Annoy index.
 The index is then used to find the most similar images to a given query image.

 ## Prerequisites